 Maybe what we long for is an ‘enlightened life’.
 Everyone can live an enlightened life.
 Through the ages, many have laid out ways to go about this.
 Each way has its champions; each saying, “This is the true way!”
-This often becomes a way to avoid taking “the beam out of thine own eye”, as Jesus said.
-Such touting of a ‘best way‘ is symptomatic of our core tribal instinct.
+Curiously, this often becomes a way to avoid taking “the beam out of thine own eye”, as Jesus said.
+Touting a perfect true way is also symptomatic of deep insecurities and tribal instincts.

-I find the ‘best way’ is to care more about my life’s moment-to-moment rather than what I’m doing in particular or where any moment leads.
-For me, it boils down to the life I actually want to live.
+If there is no “true way”, then what does one do?
+I find it helps to take great care in my life’s moment-to-moment rather than what I’m doing in particular or where any moment leads.
+It boils down to living the life I truly want to live.
 For that, it becomes a matter of quality versus quantity; process over resulting success or failure.
-As my life of desire began to feel less meaningful, I found I had no choice but to take the ‘spiritual’ path more seriously.
+As my life of desire began to feel less meaningful, I found I had no choice but to take ‘this way’ more seriously.
 Indeed, The great way is easy when there is no alternative.
 In an ignorance of our ignorance, we chase the promises of our desires until finally we can, as chapter 19 puts it, come to Have little thought of self and as few desires as possible.
 Later, chapter 64 adds, Therefore the sage desires not to desire, And does not value goods which are hard to come by.